 The median compensation in Minnesota is somewhat below the national median of $38,179 and I suspect Minneapolis, St. Paul and Rochester verdicts inflate that average a bit.
-But because Minnesota has no fault coverage (or PIP) in car accident cases up to $40,000 ($20,000 for medical bills and $20,000 for economic loss) that is subject to the collateral source rule, Minnesota personal injury lawyers tend to few small cases in Minnesota.
-In other words, Minnesota law provides that personal injury awards are offset by collateral source payments (if the source of reimbursement does not have a subrogation right).
-So the gap between the Minnesota median verdict and the national median verdict is probably wider than the numbers reflect.
+But because Minnesota has no fault coverage (or PIP) in motor vehicle wreck claims up to $40,000 ($20,000 for medical bills and $20,000 for economic loss) that is subject to the collateral source rule, Minnesota personal injury lawyers tend to few small cases in Minnesota.
+In other words, Minnesota law provides that awards are offset by collateral source payments (if the source of reimbursement does not have a subrogation right).
+So the gap between the Minnesota’s median and the national median verdict is probably wider than the numbers reflect.
 Not surprisingly, the U.S. Chamber of Commerce found Minnesota juries to be the “15th best” which means the 15th worst for personal injury victims.

 Interestingly, recovery probability in Minnesota tort suits is 67% compared to the national average of 53%.
 I would think that the fewer amount of smaller claims would lead to a lower recovery probability because there are less smaller cases which typically do not involve a liability dispute (which you would think would actually lower the recovery probability).
 Accordingly, it is fair to infer from the data that Minnesota juries are inclined to believe Minnesota plaintiff’s claims as to how/why the crash/malpractice/injury occurred.